MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/PSScriptAnalyzer/rules-recommendations.md

 ### Severity: TBD

-- `Clear-Host` should not be used
+- Avoid using `Clear-Host`
-- File paths should not be used (UNC)
+- Avoid using UNC file paths
 - Error Handling
   - Use `-ErrorAction Stop` when calling cmdlets
-  - Use $ErrorActionPreference = 'Stop'/' Continue' when calling non-cmdlets
+  - Use `$ErrorActionPreference = 'Stop'/'Continue'` when calling non-cmdlets
   - Avoid using flags to handle errors
   - Avoid using `$?`
   - Avoid testing for a null variable as an error condition